bogadrian/web-scraper/README.md

-A web scarper robot made with Node Js to grab text from internet, translate it, filter it, and post it autmoaticly to the wordpress blog.
+A web scraper robot made with Node.js to grab text from the internet, translate it, filter it, and post it automatically to any wordpress blog.